Inequality Sensitive Optimal Treatment Assignment: Introduction

 The present work is part of a series of papers that seek to develop an integrated statistical framework for analyzing distributional impacts in interventions, building on modern welfare economic theory.
 First, Fleurbaey and Zambrano (2024) develops a methodology that can help an evaluator decide among different kinds of SP under certainty, guided by the tradeoffs between the well-being of individuals the evaluator would find acceptable.
 Once the nature of the tradeoffs is precisely identified, this determines the specific SP one should use.
 Second, Zambrano (2024) extends work by Fleurbaey (2010) and identifies the normative assumptions that an inequality averse social planner, drawing inferences based on data, would want to maintain in their evaluation of the treatment effects.
 The main result in Zambrano (2024) indicates that these assumptions determine the specific cardinal representation of the SP under certainty that should be brought into the decision problem under uncertainty: the egalitarian equivalent (ee) representation, a concept similar to the certainty equivalent in expected utility theory.
 Third, Flores, Kairy, and Zambrano (2024) focuses on developing the methodology for properly estimating inequality sensitive treatment effects, and their bounds, together with corresponding uncertainty estimates for these.

 In this paper, I extend the optimal treatment choice apparatus described in Manski (2024) to the case where the welfare evaluation is made using the egalitarian equivalent measures described above, and explore the optimal treatment rules that arise (Section~\ref{sec-point}, Theorem~\ref{thm-AB} and Theorem~\ref{thm-HP}).
+I also created a companion website to the paper, available at \url{https://osf.io/wv5jt/}, which contains interactive visuals, apps and narratives that explain and motivate our results in simple and intuitive terms.